Trail of Tears: Legal background

 The establishment of the Indian Territory and the extinguishing of Indian land claims east of the Mississippi by the Indian Removal Act anticipated the U.S. Indian reservation system, which was imposed on remaining Indian lands later in the 19th century.
 The statutory argument for Indian sovereignty persisted until the U.S. Supreme Court ruled in Cherokee Nation v.
 Georgia (1831), that the Cherokee were not a sovereign and independent nation, and therefore not entitled to a hearing before the court.
 In the years after the Indian Removal Act, the Cherokee filed several lawsuits regarding conflicts with the state of Georgia.
-Some of these cases reached the Supreme Court, the most influential being Worcester v.
-Georgia (1832).
+Some of these cases reached the Supreme Court, with Worcester v.
+Georgia (1832) important in establishing legal doctrine.
 Samuel Worcester and the group of white Christian missionaries he was in were convicted by Georgia law for living in Cherokee territory in the state of Georgia without a license in 1831.
 Worcester was sentenced to prison for four years and appealed the ruling, arguing that this sentence violated treaties made between Indian nations and the United States federal government by imposing state laws on Cherokee lands.
 The Court ruled in Worcester's favor, declaring that the Cherokee Nation was subject only to federal law and that the Supremacy Clause barred legislative interference by the state of Georgia.

 Chief Justice Marshall argued, "The Cherokee nation, then, is a distinct community occupying its own territory in which the laws of Georgia can have no force.
 The whole intercourse between the United States and this Nation, is, by our constitution and laws, vested in the government of the United States."